Federal Work-Study Program

 Students who receive Federal Work-Study funds as part of their financial aid package will need to apply for available on-campus jobs and be hired by a department in order to begin earning FWS.
-While the Federal Work-Study program provides funding to departments so that they can provide many Federal Work-Study opportunities, being awarded Federal Work-Study doesn’t guarantee you a job.
+The Federal Work-Study program provides funding to departments so that they can provide many Federal Work-Study opportunities.
+Being awarded Federal Work-Study doesn’t guarantee you a job.

 Becoming a Student Employee

 For more information on becoming a student employee, please review important information in the links below.

 For more information on what to do after hired, please review the Federal Work Study: